-Quizzes (collectively quizzes will be worth a total of 300 points or 30% of the overall course grade):
+Quizzes (quizzes will be worth a total of 300 points or 30% of the overall course grade):

 Most chapters/units will have a quiz primarily based on the textbook to promote your understanding and knowledge of the material.
 These quizzes will allow you to take stock of your current understanding of the material.
 Although these are open book and open note, I strongly recommend you do the reading and review your notes first and then test your understanding via the quiz.
 You must work independently on the quizzes.
-Quizzes are designed to assess your understanding of the course materials..
+Quizzes are designed to assess your understanding of the course materials.
+You will have the opportunity to take each quiz two times and keep your highest score.